Asín tibuok

 Asín tibuók is a rare Filipino artisanal sea salt from the Boholano people made from filtering seawater through ashes.
 A related artisanal salt is known as túltul or dúkdok among the Ilonggo people.
 It is made similarly to asín tibuók but is boiled with gatâ (coconut milk).

 Both of them are part of the unique traditional methods of producing sea salt for culinary use among the Visayan people of the central Philippine islands.
 They differ in taste from salt obtained through traditional drying beds or modern methods.
-Asín tibuók has a sharp taste with smoky and fruity undertones, while túltul has an innate savory flavor.
+Asín tibuók has a sharp, slightly alkaline taste with smoky and fruity undertones, while túltul has an innate savory flavor.
 They are characteristically finely textured with small granules.
 They are consumed by grating a light dusting over food.

 The tradition of making asín tibuók and túltul is nearly extinct due to the difficulty and length of time it takes to manufacture them, the passing of the salt iodization (ASIN) law in 1995, as well as competition with modern imported salts.
 They are only barely preserved in Bohol, Capiz, and Guimaras.
 Asín tibuók is listed in the Ark of Taste international catalogue of endangered heritage foods by the Slow Food organization.